Picovoice/eagle/binding/python/README.md

 Eagle has two distinct steps: Enrollment and Recognition.
 In the enrollment step, Eagle analyzes a series of utterances from a particular speaker to learn their unique voiceprint.
 This step produces an `EagleProfile` object, which can be stored and utilized during inference.
-During the Recognition step, Eagle compares the incoming frames of audio to the voiceprints of all enrolled speakers in real-time to determine the similarity between them.
+During the Recognition step, Eagle compares the incoming audio to the voiceprints of all enrolled speakers in real-time to determine the similarity between them.

 ### Speaker Enrollment